ZevEisenberg/CloseEnough/README.md

 ## Single-Type Comparisons

-If you have structs with members of the same type (for example, `Double`), you can use `withEnoughCloseness` to compare them with a given precision:
+If you have structs with members of the same type (for example, `Double`), you can use `withPrecision` to compare them with a given precision:

 ### Declaration